Agedis/DEEPP/README.md

 NA ROIs in the sub-CMH00000069-ses-06 are: ['R_PreS_ROI', 'R_H_ROI', 'L_H_ROI']
 ```

-The script assumes that all functional runs within a session will likely have same NaNs to reduce the search time.
-So keep in mind that the script is not thoroughly checking every single run in the subject data and instead just chooses
+Note: The script assumes all functional runs within a session have the same NaN pattern.
+To speed up processing, it checks only one random run per session, not all runs.
-1 random func data in a given session.